grigorovich-sergey/sandbox/script-quantum-talk.md

 They utilize the community resources too: Moderna supports industry challenges, that invited people to
 ***
-investigate quantum, quantum-inspired, hybrid and classical approaches to the same type of optimization problem-and explicitly compare them with classical benchmarks.
+investigate quantum, quantum-inspired, and hybrid approaches to the same type of optimization problem - and compare them against classical benchmarks.
 ***
 That is what serious engagement with an immature technology can look like: they want to understand the current state, benchmark algorithms, build expertise and be ready for the day of quantum utility.
 ***